MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/time-phase-budget-line.md

 ## What is time phasing of project budget lines

-Budget lines are created within a specified start and end date, allocating a specific quantity or amount across a chosen dimensions for budgeting.
+Budget lines are created within a specified start and end date, allocating a specific quantity or amount across chosen dimensions for budgeting.
 Time phasing then distributes this budgeted quantity and amount over the time span between the start and end dates of the budget line.

 This distribution considers work hours according to the work hour calendars, and ensures proportional allocation for time budget lines.